US offered ‘large sum’ to German company for access to coronavirus vaccine research, German officials say - The Boston Globe

 But four days ago, CureVac announced that Menichella, an American, was leaving the biotechnology company, which he had headed for two years.

-Nevertheless, Germany’s interior minister, Horst Seehofer, said that Chancellor Angela Merkel, will lead a crisis meeting with ministers Monday that will include discussion of a German defense strategy for the firm.
+Nevertheless, Germany’s interior minister, Horst Seehofer, said that Chancellor Angela Merkel, who has a famously testy relationship with Trump, will lead a crisis meeting with ministers Monday that will include discussion of a German defense strategy for the firm.

 The coronavirus is no longer merely a health crisis but “a question of national security,” Seehofer said Sunday.